shorepine/alles/README.md

 *Still in progress*, but you can now control Alles through MIDI.

 Wire one of your synths to a MIDI in jack, and use standard MIDI programs / DAWs to control the entire mesh.
 The directly connected synth can broadcast the messages out to the rest of the mesh in sync.
-Or, if you want, you can control one synth directly via MIDI in "immediate mode", where there is no mesh/network and no latency.

 Put the MIDI input on GPIO 19.
 You could use a pre-built [MIDI breakout](https://www.sparkfun.com/products/12898) to make it easier to wire up.
 I've found 3.3V from the ESP32 is fine to power the MIDI in circuit.